-New housing should encompass a range of incomes, so as to meet the needs of low- and moderateincome families who might otherwise be displaced from the Roxbury neighborhood.
+New housing should encompass a range of incomes, so as to meet the needs of low- and moderate-income families who might otherwise be displaced from the Roxbury neighborhood.
 In addition, provision of some market rate housing will help to support the economic vibrancy of Dudley Square.
-More specifically, housing should be 1/3 low-income, 1/3 moderate-income, and 1/3 market rate.
+Community members emphasized a strong preference for 1/3 low income, low moderate income and 1/3 .market rate in residential projects on public owned land.